Crypto Leverage Trading Explained

 As the ratios become higher the margin requirements shrink and if you trade crypto with a 1:100 ratio you can open a position of $10,000 with only $100.
 Keep in mind that this is not a recommendation as investing with a 1:100 leverage ratio gives you a 1% liquidation level.
 This means that if you open a position with a 1:100 ratio you can only afford a negative movement of 0.99% before you are completely wiped out.

-These are the two essential leverage calculations that every investor needs to know before getting started.
-Today, you will learn the simple ways to do this calculation in no time so that you can quickly figure out how much money you need for each position and how big the position size will be for each leverage ratio.
+These are the two essential calculations that every investor needs to know before getting started.
+Today, you will learn the simple ways to do this calculation in no time so that you can quickly figure out how much money you need for each position and how big the position size will be for each ratio.

 I will use two tables to describe these calculations.
 The first table will be on how to calculate the margin requirement for your position and the second one will be to calculate the maximum position size depending on your ratio and your current account balance (margin capital).